-In this case, a bullish candle comes first, followed by an indecision candle, and lastly a bearish candle.
+In this case, a bullish candle comes first, followed by an indecision candle and a bearish candle.

 How to Identify Candlestick Patterns

-Learning to identify candlestick patterns is quite easy with a few considerations in mind.
-The first thing to do is to learn where certain patterns appear.
+Learning to identify candlestick patterns is relatively easy, with a few considerations in mind.
+The first thing to do is to learn where specific patterns appear.

-Some patterns form at the end of an uptrend while others form at the end of a downtrend.
-Knowing this improves your thought process and thereby eases the identification of candlestick patterns.
+Some patterns form at the end of an uptrend, while others form at the end of a downtrend.
+Knowing this improves your thought process and eases identifying candlestick patterns.